aurorascharff/next15-filterlist/STEPS.md

 - (Demo clicking two params quickly, and show that the first update is discarded.
 This is because the updates are in seperate transitions.
 We would have to refactor this a little bit to make it work properly).
 - In the real world, we would want to use a library to achieve the search param filtering.
 It will be less code, and a more robust implementation that avoids certain race conditions.
 - I want to show you an improvement I've made, as a bonus.
 It's a version using a library called nuqs.
 Switch branch to nuqs.
 Reload.
 - Nuqs is a type-safe search param manager for React.
+It will simplify the code a lot, and remove certain edge cases that could occur in me previous implementation.
 - In Search.tsx: using the same transition implementation, and using shallow:false to make the search param trigger a network rquest to the server.
 Show also CategoryFilter.tsx.
 - The way nuqs is implemented, it actually manipulates the URL instantly.
 No need to implement our own useOptimistic logic.
 - We can click lots of filters quickly and across the app without any problem.
 Probably you want to use this in a real world app rather than do this manual work that i was doing.